arvindvenkatadri/DoingStuffinR/Modern Dive/ModernDive.md

     ## # A tibble: 1 x 2
     ##    mean    se
     ##   <dbl> <dbl>
-    ## 1  21.1  1.87
+    ## 1  21.2  1.92

-    Note that these `sampling stat` i.e. `mean` is pretty closely matching that of the original population.
+Note that this `sampling stat` i.e. `mean` is pretty closely matching that of the original population.
 This is an artifact of the **Central Limit Theorem**, of course.

 ``` r
 # Sampling with Bootstrap